Passenger Cases: Catron's opinion

 Catron observed that the states may not tax goods or possessions of immigrant passengers and cited both a federal statute and the Supreme Court opinion of Brown v.
 Maryland.
 He then posed the question as to whether the result should be any different with respect to taxation based on the passengers themselves.

+Taney's dissent

+Taney dissented from the rationale that "the money demanded is a tax on the captain of the vessel, and therefore a regulation of commerce".
+He wrote that the commerce clause did not prohibit state taxation or restrict the taxing power of the state:

+The taxing power of the State is restrained only where the tax is directly or indirectly a duty on imports or tonnage.
+And the case before us is the first in which this power has been held to be still further abridged by mere affirmative grants of power to the general government.